-Joe Bagale, also known as Otis McDonald, is a San Francisco-based producer and artist whose music prompted me to reach out for an interview, as it's uncommon to come across someone with a home studio setup like so many others, it’s interesting to see how his music has been able to stand out sonically from the pack.
+Joe Bagale, also known as Otis McDonald, is a San Francisco-based producer and artist whose music has gained significant traction on Youtube.
+Despite having a home studio setup like so many others, it’s interesting to see how his music has been able to stand out sonically from the pack.
 With two solo albums under his belt, and a bevy of music on Youtube, I found it easy to become sufficiently familiar with his sound to come up with a number questions to throw his way.

 Hi Joe.
-Thanks for responding to my interview request.
 Can I start by asking you to tell me about your musical beginnings?

 Sure.
-My father was a music teacher, and I'm the youngest of 3 boys, which allowed me to absorb a lot about music from my older siblings growing up.
-I started playing drums when I was about 7.
-At age 10, I started on the trombone and taught myself guitar and bass that same year.
-Around 12, I started messing around with the piano, and by 13 I was in my first band.
-Drums, however, were the main instrument that I studied and went to college for, though I'm a multi-instrumentalist who always loved playing different things.
+My father was a music teacher, and I’m the youngest of three boys, which allowed me to absorb a lot about music from my older siblings growing up.
+I started playing drums when I was about seven.
+At age ten, I started on the trombone and taught myself guitar and bass that same year.
+Around twelve, I started messing around with the piano, and by thirteen I was in my first band.
+Drums, however, were the main instrument that I studied and went to college for, though I’m a multi-instrumentalist who always loved playing different things.